emileond/100-days-of-code/r1-log.md

 ### R1D8
 Studied the Tabs excersise from the Beginnner JS course, took a lot of notes to replicate it tomorrow without watching the class again.
 I also watched a small lesson about BEDMAS.

 ### R1D9
 Replicated the tabs lesson from yesterday with not much problem.
-Also studied a bit on flow control, if statements and function returns (truthly, falsy)
+Also studied a bit on flow control, if statements and function returns (truthly, falsy).

+### R1D10
+Studied coercion, ternary operators, case switch and watched an excercise for moving a turtle with css variables.
+I'll try to replicate the excercise tomorrow only with my notes.

+### R1D11
+Replicated the turtle excercise, I had some bumps but I was able to do it like 70% without seeking for guidance.
+After that I studied a bit on intervals and Timers, all of this in the Wes Bos Beginner JS course.